 Our research aims to understand the determinants of health and well-being, to understand patterns of health service use, and to develop and evaluate interventions to optimise health and well-being.

 We have research areas focused on specific health conditions, such as neurodegenerative disorders including dementia, life-changing acute events such as stroke and brain injury, and long-term conditions such as musculoskeletal conditions and chronic lung disease.

 We have researchers specialising in methodologies such as development of complex interventions, inclusive research, and implementation science.
 We also explore primary prevention and promotion of good health, through a focus on particular behaviours or environments that can be modified to protect health.

 Explore our current research activity detailed below.

 Roadworks can be particularly challenging for people who are D/deaf or disabled to navigate.
 The existing roadworks ramps have been identified as being problematic for this section of the community.
-Melba Swintex co-designed a new ramp (The Right Ramp) with a panel of people with disabilities that addressed most of the concerns about the traditional ramp.
+Melba Swintex co-designed a new ramp (The Right Ramp) with a panel of disabled people that addressed most of the concerns about the traditional ramp.
 This project worked with panel of people with disability to ensure this new ramp was accessible to people with a range of disabilities.

 Since 2015 we have set-up self-help groups for caregivers of children with disabilities in Kenya.
 Caregivers come together in shared enterprises of economic empowerment, peer support, and shared problem-solving.
 We have established proof of concept and developed a set of practical guidelines that are being trialled by our partners in the CBR Africa network.
 The follow up study started in 2018.